Martin Sellner

-Martin Michael Sellner (born 8 January 1989) is an Austrian far-right extremist political activist, and leader of the Identitarian Movement of Austria, which he co-founded in 2012.
+Martin Michael Sellner (born 8 January 1989) is an Austrian far-right political activist, and leader of the Identitarian Movement of Austria, which he co-founded in 2012.
 He is considered to be a key figure in the Neue Rechte (New Right in German-speaking countries).
 Some also deem him to be part of the alt-right movement.

 In March 2018, he was denied entry to, and deported from, the United Kingdom.
 A year later, he was denied entry to the United States because of a connection to the Christchurch shooter.
 In March 2024, the city of Potsdam tried to ban Sellner from entering Germany for 3 years, because of his speech on "remigration" at the 2023 Potsdam far-right meeting; that ban was revoked by a German court in late May 2024.
 Sellner has also promoted the Great Replacement conspiracy theory.

 Early life and education

-Sellner was born in 1989 and raised outside of Vienna in the town of Baden by his father, a homeopath, and his mother, an English teacher.
+Martin Michael Sellner was born in 1989 and raised outside of Vienna in the town of Baden by his father, a homeopath, and his mother, an English teacher.
 He became involved in nationalist politics as a teenager, being part of Austria's neo-Nazi scene.
 An early mentor of his was Gottfried Küssel, a well-known neo-Nazi figure.

 In 2006, at the age of 17, Sellner admitted to placing swastika stickers with another person on a synagogue in Baden bei Wien, Lower Austria.
 Apart from the swastika stickers, others had the inscription "Legalise it" and the letters AJ (for "Aryan Youth").
 The accomplice later stated in an interrogation that they had "wanted to do something" when they heard about the conviction of the British Holocaust denier David Irving.
 Sellner did 100 hours of community service in a diversion at the Jewish cemetery in Baden, leading to the public prosecutor's office renouncing a criminal trial.

 In 2008, at the age of 19, he helped a leading Austrian neo-Nazi group hinder liberal demonstrations and made pilgrimages to memorial services for Wehrmacht soldiers.
 Sellner has said that, until 2011, he was a neo-Nazi.